Semantics in Multi-objective Genetic Programming: Semantic-based MOGP Methods

 where $p_j$ is an individual in $R_t$, $l$ is the number of fitness cases, and LBSS and UBSS are the lower bound and upper bound for the semantic similarity values, respectively.
 These last two values are used to promote semantic diversity within a range, as reported beneficial in~\cite{Uy2011}.

-There is also a number of studies that have concluded that only one threshold value is necessary to promote semantic diversity~\cite{DBLP:conf/gecco/GalvanS19,Galvan-Lopez2016,Nguyen2016}.
-We can compute the semantic distance between the pivot $v$ and every individual in R$_t$ using the following distance in Eq. (\ref{semantic:distance:one:value}),
+There is also a number of studies that have concluded that only one bound is necessary to promote semantic diversity~\cite{DBLP:conf/gecco/GalvanS19,Galvan-Lopez2016,Nguyen2016}.
+We can compute the semantic distance between the pivot $v$ and every individual in R$_t$ using the following distance formally described in Eq. (\ref{semantic:distance:one:value}),

-we then use the crowding distance but now using the semantic distance values on the stored F$_r$ (Line 18) and select the individuals that are in sparse regions of the search space, until we complete P$_{t+1}$ (Lines 20 -- 23).
+We then use the semantic distance values on the stored F$_r$ (Line 18) and select the individuals that are in sparse regions of the search space, until we complete P$_{t+1}$ (Lines 20 -- 23).